xalaida/laravel-nuxt-docker/api/DOCUMENTATION.md

 make up

 # Full command
-docker-compose -f docker-compose.dev.yml up -d
+docker compose -f docker-compose.dev.yml up -d
 ```

-Because *make* commands are much easier to use than full docker-compose commands, I prefer and recommend using them, so free to explore them and edit according to your needs.
+Because *make* commands are much easier to use than full `docker compose` commands, I prefer and recommend using them, so free to explore them and edit according to your needs.

 ### Start containers